Royal Commission of Inquiry on the Blood System in Canada: Background and crisis

 Since the 1940s, blood supply in Canada had largely been the responsibility of the Canadian Red Cross Society.
 This independent charitable body supplied donated blood to hospitals or, if the blood was past its expiry date, gave it to Connaught Laboratories, the major producer of blood products in Canada.
 Connaught had initially been a non-profit company operated by the University of Toronto; by the 1980s it had been sold into the private sector.
 The Canadian Red Cross set the standards for health and safety in the collection, testing, storage, and distribution of blood and its components until 1989.

 In 1981, the Canadian Blood Committee was created by the provincial ministers of health and funded the Red Cross's blood transfusion service.

 In 1984, some major blood banks in the United States began to use a new test, called surrogate testing, to screen blood for hepatitis B, an indicator of HIV.
 However, the Canadian Red Cross did not follow suit.
 It was not until 1985 that the Red Cross began screening and testing donated blood for HIV; meantime, another virus made its way into the blood system: Hepatitis C.

-In November 1985, the Canadian Red Cross Society began testing all donated blood for the presence of the antibody to HIV.
+In November 1985, the Canadian Red Cross Society began testing all donated blood for the presence of the antibody associated with HIV.
 In 1986 and 1987, though Factor VIII concentrate was heat-treated to kill HIV, the treatment was faulty and seven children were infected.
 The Canadian Hemophilia Society demanded the product be pulled, but the Red Cross refused.
 According to one estimate, about 133 cases of HIV transmission via blood products took place between March and November 1985.
 Moreover, a test to screen blood for hepatitis C was made available in 1986, but the Red Cross did not begin using it on donated blood until 1990.
 As of December 1989, around 1,250 Canadians, many of them hemophiliacs, were known to have contracted HIV through blood products.

-Once the extent of the infection of the tragedy was known, the Red Cross failed to track down those who had received tainted blood so that they could receive treatment and avoid passing on the viruses to others.
+Once the extent of infection was known, the Red Cross failed to track down those who had received tainted blood so that they could receive treatment and avoid passing on the viruses to others.